bayeslabs/bayeslabs.github.io/_posts/2019-07-12-Learning-the-regulatory-code-of-the-genome-using-Basset.md

 <h4><b>I. Data Preprocessing:</b></h4>
 <p>
  i) First, the DNA sequences are given in the fasta file.<br>
-ii) So, our first would be to perform one-hot encoding of these DNA sequences.</p>
+ii) So, our first task would be to perform one-hot encoding of these DNA sequences.</p>

  ```python
 from sklearn.preprocessing import OneHotEncoder